 Data Processing

-The AVHRR daily data sets from and MODIS NDVI data sets were processed using an R code script.
+The AVHRR daily data sets and MODIS NDVI data sets were processed using an R code script.
 The daily data files were converted from NetCDF files to GeoTIFF files and cropped to the study regions’ bounding boxes.

 Data Analysis

-Daily and monthly climatologies per pixel were made by averaging over the study period, June 1981- December 2015, using R statistical programming to analyze data.
+Daily and monthly climatologies were made by averaging pixel values over the study period, June 1981- December 2015, using R statistical programming to analyze data.
 The team used ArcGIS to create climatology maps.
-Next, the project compared both NOAA AVHRR and NASA MODIS data sets within both regions to find the more accurate and beneficial data source.
+Next, the project compared both NOAA AVHRR and NASA MODIS data within both regions to find the more accurate and beneficial data source.
 The project compared both data sets to ancillary precipitation data.
 The data set that was most useful for the 14th Weather Squadron was used for the remaining analyses.
 The team determined anomalous seasons using standard deviation calculations in R when comparing monthly averages to the climatologies.
 Anomalous seasons were compared to both historic El Niño and historic La Niña events using statistical analyses in ArcGIS and R. The project identified predictive seasonal anomalies by analyzing anomalies in seasons prior to and after historic drought or heavy precipitation years.
 Lastly, this project studied land use change throughout the study period.
 The team used ArcGIS to compare climatologies with past studies that associated NDVI signatures with types of land cover.

 IV.
 Results

-Through our study we hope to create a beneficial analysis of NDVI to be used by the 14th Weather Squadron in their endeavors to forecast heavy precipitation and drought in the Levant region and Central America.
+Through our study, we hope to create a beneficial analysis of NDVI to be used by the 14th Weather Squadron in their endeavors to forecast heavy precipitation and drought in the Levant region and Central America.
 Our first product will be created as a result of daily, seasonal, and yearly NDVI climatologies for both regions, using both NOAA AVHRR and NASA MODIS data sets.
 We will then compare both data sets for each region to identify which data source is more beneficial to our end-users.
 Next, we will analyze the correlation between anomalous NDVI years and El Niño Southern Oscillation (ENSO) events - such as El Niño and La Niña.
 Lastly, we will analyze land use change through NDVI and compare it to ancillary data sets.

 Figure 4 is an example of the NDVI climatologies that will be presented to the 14th Weather Squadron.
 Hopefully we will be able to find some helpful trends and patterns over our study period from June 1981 to November 2015.
 These trends may reveal events that precede periods of drought or heavy precipitation, which can then be used to more accurately predict disastrous events.
 This project will utilize statistical comparisons to compare months leading into detrimental drought/precipitation events.
 These climatologies will also be used as tools of communication between the NASA DEVELOP team, the 14th Weather Squadron, and any relevant third party.